archbyte/install/README.md

 git clone https://github.com/archbyte/install

-/bin/bash install/arch && reboot
+/bin/bash install/arch

 **When in  chroot, run the below commands.**

-./chroot && exit
+./chroot

-#exit
+exit

-#reboot
+reboot

 **Login by entering your username and password.**